June 24, 2019

 Many people wonder why more refrigerant is needed.
 The answer is pretty simple – a leak has occurred somewhere in the refrigerant line.
 If your system is low on this refrigerant, you need to make sure the technician you call for repairs actually finds and fixes the leak, rather than just “topping off” your refrigerant.

 To know if you need more refrigerant, you also need to know how the refrigerant process works and why recharging the refrigerant may work.
-Put simply, the refrigerant is the fluid used for transferring heat from one location to another.
+Put simply, the refrigerant is the fluid used

 The refrigerant circulates through the system, helping it to pull the heat out of your home and then releasing it outside.
 It’s important for the refrigerant levels to remain at a fixed amount in the system.
 If this doesn’t happen, the process won’t work.